Frequently asked questions

 Due to the volume of messages that Glenn receives (and, unfortunately, his limited time to respond to them), we are starting this FAQ section.
 Hopefully it's helpful!

-Yes!
-I am a full-time Blizzard employee, and have been an artist and art director there since 2005.
+I started my own studio (Lightforge Games) in 2020, but I was a full-time Blizzard artist and art director from 2005 until then.
 Before that, I worked for Blizzard's parent company, Vivendi Games, starting in 2001.

 "Do you take commissions?"